This article lists requirements for running SSProtect on your computer.

 - :Email Installed: < 10 MB

-* Tutorial images hog 26.5 MB of this total.
-The remaining Program and resources are ~ 5.0 MB.
+* Tutorial images use 26.5 MB of this total.
+The remaining Program and essential resources use ~ 8.5 MB.

 SSProtect package figures use the larger full-featured installer w/ the filesystem driver. :Email and Updates are dynamically downloaded/ installed (w/ guidance).
 Uninstalling removes all components and provides flexibility for removing or retaining configuration data.